Intrinsically chiral exciton polaritons in an atomically-thin semiconductor: Results

 Finally, we investigate the polarisation properties of the polaritons by performing polarisation-resolved PL measurements.
 Fig. \ref{fig4}a-d shows the circularly polarised components of the momentum-resolved PL spectra ($\sigma^{i+}$ in Fig. \ref{fig4}a,c and $\sigma^{i-}$ in Fig. \ref{fig4}b,d) upon excitation with $\sigma^+$ (Fig. \ref{fig4}a,d) or $\sigma^-$ (Fig. \ref{fig4}b,c) polarised light.
-Remarkably, at $k=0$, the LP emission is for both circular polarisations of the pump $\sigma^+$ polarised (Fig. \ref{fig4}a,c), as defined by the polarisation of the chiral BIC as seen in Fig. \ref{fig1}d.
+Remarkably, at $k=0$, the LP emission is $\sigma^+$ polarised (Fig. \ref{fig4}a,c), following the behavior of the chiral BIC as seen in Fig. \ref{fig1}d.
 The polarisation of the UP, however, is opposite to that of the pump, both in $\sigma^{+-}$ and $\sigma^{-+}$ configurations, which is reminiscent of the rotating dipole behavior of the exciton.
-This is because the LP ($|C|^2 = 0.76$ at $k_{||}=0$) mostly inherits the properties of the chiral photonic BIC state, while the UP ($|X|^2 = 0.76$ at $k_{||}=0$) behaves more like a valley exciton.
+This is because the LP ($|C|^2 = 0.76$) mostly inherits the properties of the chiral photonic BIC state, while the UP ($|X|^2 = 0.76$) behaves more like a valley exciton.
 Consequently, the emitted light of the UP and LP have opposite(same) signs of circular polarisations at $k=0$ under $\sigma^+$($\sigma^-$) polarised excitation.

+We further analyse the antisymmetric polarisation behavior by calculating the $s_3 = (I^+ - I^-)/(I^+ + I^-)$ spectra for both circular polarisations ($\sigma^+$ and $\sigma^-$) of the pump (see Fig. \ref{fig4}e).
+Here, UP and LP reach values of $s_3> +0.7$ with $\sigma^-$ polarised excitation, and $s_3\approx -0.7$ for the UP and $s_3\approx +0.4$ for the LP with $\sigma^+$ polarised excitation.
+Interestingly, $s_3$ completely vanishes at large momenta, where the emitting states are mostly excitonic.
+This strong suppression of $s_3$ is likely a result of inelastic scattering processes required for relaxation/thermalisation of excitons into the light cone. { Additional inhomogeneous broadening due to the holes of the metasurface leads to a much larger experimental linewidth compared to our calculations, where only homogeneous linewidth broadening is considered.}